clayne/hacktical-c/stream/README.md

 }
 ```

 The first implementation is file streams, which simply delegate to `stdio`.
+If `close` is `true`, the file is closed with the stream.

 ```C
 struct hc_file_stream {